LeKoutz/groupie-tracker/README.md

 Check out the [live](https://groupie-tracker-production-e666.up.railway.app/) application

-## Usage

-Simply browse through the artists displayed on the homepage and click on any artist to view their detailed information including concert dates, locations, and band members.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.